artmaks/botfactory/lib/python_telegram_bot-5.3.0.dist-info/DESCRIPTION.rst

 Telegram API support
 ====================

-As of **28.
-May 2016**, all types and methods of the Telegram Bot API are supported.
+As of **3.
+Oct 2016**, all types and methods of the Telegram Bot API are supported.

 ==========
 Installing